Skip to content

 Service Charge Handling

 If the bill already includes a service charge or auto-gratuity (often 18-20% for groups), no additional tip is expected.
-Check the bill before calculating — double-tipping is a common mistake with group dining.
+Check the bill before calculating — double-tipping occurs with group dining.

 Quick example

 With bill amount of 80 and tip of 18 (plus number of diners of 4), the result is 94.40.
-Change any figure and watch the output shift — it's often more useful to see the pattern than to memorise the formula.
+Change any figure and watch the output shift — it illustrates the pattern across different inputs.

 Which inputs matter most

 You enter Bill Amount, Tip %, and Number of Diners.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 What's happening under the hood